MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

 ### Geocoding by Address
  To geocode a location by address, you must access the Locations API using a specially formatted URI that includes the street address, city, state, and postal code of the location you are trying to access.

- As of this writing, the Locations API supports structured address URIs for the following countries:
+ As of this writing, the Locations API supports structured address URIs for the following countries/regions:

 -   United States (US)